minikin/minikin/README.md

 - As a Software Engineer, I have more than a decade of experience in software engineering.

 - I've been working on very different products, different markets, and various technologies.
-For high-profile clients like PepsiCo, Philip Morris International, Vorwerk, and start-ups in the early stages.
+For high-profile clients like PepsiCo, Philip Morris International, Vorwerk, and start-ups on different stages.

 - I developed and distributed through different channels more than twenty mobile apps and games, delivered numerous IoT and web services.